attractivechaos/dlist/README.md

 1. With `void*` pointers (`*-void.*`).
 This is the most common but often the least efficient way to implement generic data structures.
-It requires extra malloc per element, which wastes memory and data locality.
+It requires extra malloc per element, which wastes memory and hurts data locality.
 I don't recommend it.

 2. With intrusive data structures (`*-intru2.*`).
 This approach doesn't call